tirtharajsinha/IOT-and-Robotics/README.md

 ## How to get started

-> Clone this repository
+**_Install the Arduino IDE & Clone this repository_**

 ```
 git clone git@github.com:tirtharajsinha/arduino.git
 ```

-1. Connect the arduino board
+1. Connect the arduino board via USB.
-2. open the arduino IDE
+2. Open the arduino IDE
 3. select the board and port number(something like `COM5`)
-4. Now open any .ino in arduino ide.
+4. Now open `LED_BLINK/LED_BLINK.ino` in arduino ide.
-5. install the required libraries listed below.
-6. Connect the circuit available the .ino code location.
+5. Connect the circuit diagram available the .ino code location.
-7. Open the arduino ide and validate and upload the script.
+6. Open the arduino ide and validate and upload the script.
-8. If you see one led lights up then you are good to go. othewise contact maintainer. if maintainer refuses then you are fucked up.
+7. If you see led lights up and down periodically then you are good to go. othewise contact a experienced friend. if you friend refuses then your are fucked up, go search on youtube.

 ## Upstream the repository